 You have to walk back to Rinoa manually, the first of two times during this play session that the game expects you to check on Rinoa without actually prompting you to do so?
 This first one at least leads off from a scene where Squall was thinking about Rinoa, so I can sort of understand in hindsight, but the second is “very 1986,” if you follow me.
 But I’m getting ahead of myself.
 While visiting Rinoa, Squall collapses into a Laguna flashback.

 But as this new flashback began, we were confronted with new mechanics.
 The game now wanted us to manually select which present-day party member would “become” Kiros in the dream, purportedly to set up Junctions.
 The thing was: despite the open claim that Junctions were involved, the game didn’t actually pass along Junctions and GFs from our present-day party member to Kiros?
-All it passed was the character’s magic inventory and maybe current HP (so long as current HP was lower than un-junctioned max HP, which, thanks to our FFII-style low health at all times, it was), and we didn’t realize the Junctions were severed until it was too late!
+All it passed was the character’s magic inventory and maybe current HP (so long as current HP was lower than un-junctioned max HP, which, thanks to our FFII-style low health at all times, it was).
+We didn’t realize the Junctions were severed until it was too late!
 I’m not even sure why it happened, since the game was perfectly able to pass them along for Squall, and in previous flashbacks!
 This is what forced me to reset after I first managed to beat Edea at Triple Triad and then forgot to save: I put Kiros into battle without Junctions, realized what had happened, and didn’t recognize when the game gave me the opportunity to correct things (as I mistook it as the option to run away from a certain upcoming enemy, which I thought I would be penalized for doing).
 Add in the fact that we had equipped Squall/Laguna with Fire attacks just as a boss that absorbs Fire attacks was about to appear, and I was left with a functionally dead party.
 I felt I had to restart, believing I had saved after collecting the Edea card, when I actually hadn’t.
 We lost nearly an hour on those two mistakes.

 You might be noticing I’m saying “an hour” a lot, and you can blame the lack of a recording for the lack of specificity.

 This newest flashback begins by revealing that Laguna has been hired as a film actor, having apparently run out of money at some point after the last flashback (we know it was after the last flashback thanks to Kiros’ red outfit).
 Guess the writing thing isn’t working out for him?
-He’s playing a knight in armour opposite a woman playing a Sorceress who’s doomed to die later in the scene being filmed, and Kiros is roped into playing the dragon.
+He’s playing a knight in armour opposite a woman playing a Sorceress.
+The Sorceress is doomed to die in the scene being filmed, and Kiros is roped into playing the dragon.
 Unfortunately, what should arrive on set but a real dragon, and Laguna is stuck fighting it off with a prop sword.
 Did I mention the ragtime music?
 Because that’s an important part of the scene.
 It’s fantastic.

 (By the way, if you’ve found a certain Timber Maniacs before this flashback, as we had, Selphie once again influences the past… somehow?
 And in a much more dramatic fashion, too.
 Last time, all she did was (arguably) pilot Laguna’s brain to make him susceptible to alcohol.
 This one’s even stranger, since she sees a publicity photo from the film and sees no sign of Ward, and so concludes he must not have been there.
 If you don’t read that magazine before the flashback, Ward will appear in the flashback, but if you do… he won’t!
 But that means that Selphie just erased Ward from an event and a film that would have had him without her intervention? ……What the hell??)

-The first phase of the fight with the dragon is not unlike Squall’s fist-fight for the jetpack, but instead of starting you off on low health, the dragon causes huge damage and even blocking its attacks barely spares you.
+The first phase of the fight with the dragon is not unlike Squall’s fist-fight for the jetpack, but instead of starting you off on low health, the dragon causes huge damage and blocking its attacks barely spares you.
 You have to basically wail on it and hope for the best, it wasn’t very fun, to say the least.
 After that, Kiros (and Ward, if he hasn’t been unmade) joins up and it’s time for a real battle.
 Or… is it?
 When Kyle selected the option to change Kiros’ equipment, the game spawned him and Laguna away from the dragon, and he actually made the mistake of climbing the hill for a bit.
 It turns out that beating the real fight doesn’t even help you, as more dragons keep coming.
 Ugh, I’m so confused about how this is even supposed to play out!

 Squall doesn’t even want to talk to Ellone, he just wants Rinoa to be healthy again.
-Ellone tries to comfort Squall by revealing she’s had something of an upset recently: she tried to change the past to stop Laguna from coming to rescue her (yes, stop!) because his leaving apparently caused Raine to die, via some unexplained series of events that may not even include a single direct influence and by god this game can’t explain anything and I’m not sure it cares to try?
+Ellone tries to comfort Squall by revealing she’s had something of an upset recently: she tried to change the past to stop Laguna from coming to rescue her (yes, stop!), because his leaving apparently caused Raine to die, via some unexplained series of events that may not even include a single direct influence and by god this game can’t explain anything and I’m not sure it cares to try?
 Furthermore, whatever killed Raine may have also killed her recently-born baby, although the phrasing on that last bit was suspect.
 Ellone tried to change the past to keep Laguna at Raine’s side, but no luck.
 She concludes it may not be possible to change the past after all?
 She adds that she can’t send people into the past if she doesn’t know the person, though I’m not sure why she brings this up, as it doesn’t seem to apply to either Raine or Rinoa’s situation.
 I mean, sure, she doesn’t know Rinoa, but she knows Squall and his friends, right?
-People who could help Rinoa?
+People who could help Rinoa in their own pasts?
 The writers seem confused about her powers again.
 At this point, Squall completely ignores everything she just said (he probably wasn’t listening to begin with) and becomes obsessed with Ellone changing the past to save Rinoa.